bixat/django_icon_picker/django-icon-picker/README.md

 ## Overview

-Django Icon Picker is a custom widget for Django forms that allows users to select icons from a predefined set.
+Django Icon Picker is a custom Django model field that allows users to select icons from a predefined set.
 It supports both SVG icons and icon IDs, depending on the configuration.

 ## Features